fluffybeing/stock-caster/README.md

        optimized so that we get accurate stock or company related status or tweets
    * Twitter
    * Financial Social Network
-* Image Analysis
+* Image Analysis:
       on hold
-* Game Theory: Mechanism Design on hold
+* Game Theory: Mechanism Design: on hold

 Technologies: